kubewarden/docs/docs/security/threat-model.md

 Kubewarden policies run in a restrictive environment.
 They do not have network access.

-## Threat Kubewarden ID 1 - Bootstrapping of trust for admission controller
+## Threat Kubewarden 1 - Bootstrapping of trust for admission controller
 Assuming a trusted but fresh Kubernetes cluster, an attacker is able to compromise the Kubewarden stack before any of the policies securing it are deployed and enforced.
 For example, by using unsigned and malicious images for kubewarden-controller, policy-server, or any of the Kubewarden dependencies